 - (7) The Communication of 3 March 2021 also announced the Commission's view that the decision on the deactivation or continued application of the general escape clause should be taken as an overall assessment of the state of the economy, with the level of economic activity in the EU or euro area compared to pre-crisis levels (end-2019) as key quantitative criterion.
 On the basis of the Commission's 2021 spring forecast, on 2 June the Commission considered that the conditions to continue to apply the general escape clause in 2022 and to deactivate it as of 2023 were met.
-Country-specific situations will continue to be taken into account after the deactivation of the general escape clause.9 - (8) On 30 April 2021, Estonia submitted its 2021 Stability Programme, in line with Article 4 of Regulation (EC) No 1466/97. - (9) In 2020, based on data validated by Eurostat, Estonia's general government deficit was 4.9% of GDP, while general government debt increased to 18.2% of GDP.
-The annual change in the primary budget balance amounted to -4.7% of GDP, including discretionary budgetary measures of 2.7% 10 in support of the economy and the operation of automatic stabilisers.
-Estonia also provided liquidity support to companies and households (such as guarantees and tax deferrals, which do not have a direct and immediate budgetary impact) estimated at 1.5% of GDP.
+Country-specific situations will continue to be taken into account after the deactivation of the general escape clause.9 - (8) On 30 April 2021, France submitted its 2021 Stability Programme, in line with Article 4 of Regulation (EC) No 1466/97. - (9) In 2020, based on data validated by Eurostat, France's general government deficit was 9.2% of GDP, while general government debt increased to 115.7% of GDP.
+The annual change in the primary budget balance amounted to -6.2% of GDP, including discretionary budgetary measures of 3.3% in support of the economy and the operation of automatic stabilisers.
+France also provided liquidity support to companies and households (such as guarantees and tax deferrals, which do not have a direct and immediate budgetary impact) estimated at 17.4% of GDP.

 On 2 June 2021, the Commission issued a report under Article 126(3) TFEU.
-This report discusses the budgetary situation of Estonia, as its general government deficit in 2020 exceeded the 3% of GDP Treaty reference value.
-The report concluded that the deficit criterion was not fulfilled.
+This report discusses the budgetary situation of France, as its general government deficit in 2020 exceeded the 3% of GDP Treaty reference value, while its general government debt exceeded the 60% of GDP Treaty reference value and did not diminish at a satisfactory pace.
+The report concluded that the deficit criterion was not fulfilled and the debt criterion was not complied with.